trcosner/eks-terragrunt/README.md

 # EKS Terragrunt Infrastructure

 A production-ready infrastructure-as-code setup for deploying Amazon EKS clusters using Terragrunt and Terraform.
-This repository provides a modular, DRY (Don't Repeat Yourself) approach to managing EKS infrastructure across multiple environments with comprehensive testing and cost optimization.
+This repository provides a modular, DRY (Don't Repeat Yourself) approach to managing EKS infrastructure across multiple environments with comprehensive testing, cost optimization, and automated documentation generation.

 ## 🏗️ Architecture Overview